 Valet parking is available for theater guests on Euclid Avenue and on E. 14th Street.
 Escorts with wheelchairs are available at the valet stations.
 (A fee is charged for valet parking.)

-Each theater at Playhouse Square has at least one wheelchair accessible/companion restroom on the main floor with the exception of the Connor Palace.
+Each theater at Playhouse Square has at least one wheelchair-accessible/companion restroom on the main floor.

 Service animals are welcome at Playhouse Square.